 - Options: the Eames Plastic Chair is available as a visitor chair, dining chair, rocking chair, swivel chair or in stacking versions and with ganging brackets for row seating.
 Beam-mounted shells are suited for use in waiting areas.

 - Base: wire base with cross struts, chrome-plated or powder-coated finish.
-The powder-coated version is suitable for outdoor use.
 (DAR = Dining Height Armchair Rod Base)

 Eames Plastic Chairs